liamstatham/LearningJournal/README.md

   - AZ-900 - Azure Fundamentals Certification 28/04/2021
   - 100 Days of code (C#/python) completed on 13/04/2021

+### 15/09/2022
+  - Terraform
+  - Az cost analysis

 ### 14/09/2022
   - Terraform

 ### Absolute horrendous week or so with work, long days and late nights!
+  - Learning a huge amount of vmware/backups/restores and networking in this period though...

 ### 06/09/22
   - Azure Enterprise scale landing zones